RJ-Infinity/version-selector/README.md

 takes no arguments.

+### --version
+> this is the prints the version of the selector application

+ignores all arguments

 ## how it works
 the program creates a symlink to the file or dir that is selected